Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 Between the engineer and the farmer.
 Between the donor and the beneficiary.
 Between the data and the human being behind it.
 Between the ancient manuscript and the modern reader.

-Her work is translation.
+My work is translation.
 Not the linguistic kind, but the deeper kind, where expertise becomes accessible, strategy becomes action, and the people most affected by a system finally have someone in the room who speaks both languages fluently.

 "The gap between institutional power and human need is never an accident.
 It is a failure of translation."